Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

-24 years later I can report that the MNLC consists of 31 members, most of them working now outside Munich.
-Their names are listed in Table \ref{TAB} \footnote{A NLO calculation for a weak decay in Munich is necessary for a membership in the MNLC.}.
-The grand project that I outlined in 1988 and started with Peter Weisz soon after turned out to be a great success.
+The grand project that I outlined in 1988 and started with Peter Weisz soon after, turned out to be a great success.
+Based on the number of citations collected for our NLO and NNLO papers, that I will describe in this review, it had a clear impact on the field of flavour physics.
 Peter was an active member of the MNLC only in the period $1988-1992$ but these were very important years and his participation had an invaluable impact on the full project.
-The project has been completed within the Standard Model (SM) in the first years of this millennium.
+As far as QCD calculations are concerned, {the} project has been completed within the Standard Model (SM) in the first years of this millennium.
+Subsequently some NLO electroweak contributions have been computed.
 Also some calculations beyond the SM, in particular within the MSSM, have been done.
 We were not always the first to climb a given NLO summit, but MNLC is basically the only group that calculated NLO corrections to all relevant decays within the SM.
-In the last decade several NNLO calculations have also been performed in our club.
+In the last two decades several NNLO calculations have also been performed by the members of our club, mostly outside Munich.
+From my point of view the task of calculating these higher order corrections within the SM has been completed even if in some corners still some improvements could be made.
+Beyond the SM several NLO calculations have to be done still, but also here significant progress in the last two decades has been made.
+I will mention them briefly here and there and more systematically in Section~\ref{sec:SMEFT}.

-Three generations of physicists took part in this enterprise with my PhD students in Table \ref{TAB} given in boldface and the PhD students of my PhD students in ``slanted''.
-Bartsch, Bell, Bosch and Pilipp were PhD students of Gerhard Buchalla at the Ludwig-Maximilian University in Munich and Joachim Brod graduated in Karlsruhe under the supervision of Uli Nierste, becoming the member of MNLC only two years ago as a PostDoc in the group of Martin Gorbahn.
-Emanuel Stamou got his Diploma under supervision of Martin Gorbahn.
+Three generations of physicists took part in this enterprise with my PhD students listed in roman above and the PhD students of my PhD students in ``slanted''.
+Bartsch, Bell, Bosch and Pilipp were PhD students of Gerhard Buchalla at the Ludwig-Maximilian University in Munich and Joachim Brod graduated in Karlsruhe under the supervision of Uli Nierste, becoming the member of MNLC as a PostDoc in the group of Martin Gorbahn.
+Emanuel Stamou got his Diploma under the supervision of Martin Gorbahn and PhD under my supervision.
+Finally, Jennifer Girrbach-Noe, also a PhD student of Nierste, made her first NLO steps at IAS in Munich.
 The remaining members except for Peter Weisz and myself were assistants, post docs or visitors in my group or at MPI.